Impact of legal aid cuts on firms to be investigated by SRA

 “There is no agenda in our legal aid reforms to close small solicitors firms.
 SMEs are the lifeblood of our economy.
 We do not believe the proposals we have presented would mean a crisis in criminal advice coverage as suggested”.

 The issue of legal aid has rumbled on for months, resulting in barristers striking on the 6th January 2014.
-Here at Fonseca & Partners we want to reassure all our clients that regardless of the future of legal aid, we will provide accurate and professional advice.
+Here at Fonseca Law we want to reassure all our clients that regardless of the future of legal aid, we will provide accurate and professional advice.
 If you need help with a personal injury, contact one of our solicitors today.